We are heading off again. This time, we thought we'd do America, from top to bottom and then who knows…

 Stunning Jackson hole…

-OK, so we had enough of the cold and rain, and we kind of bypassed something we shouldn’t’ve to try and get somewhere warm.
+OK, so we had enough of the cold and rain, and we kind of bypassed something we shouldn't have to try and get somewhere warm.
 We admit it, but there is only so much riding in the rain and temps less than 5° Celsius one can handle.
-We did get a warm day to ride past the Tetons and admire them though, plus an awesome break to watch coyote digging up a bunny hole and chasing it.
+We did get a warm day to ride past the Tetons and admire them though, plus an awesome break to watch a coyote digging up a bunny hole and chasing it.
 After that we stayed at the best campground yet… Firehole Canyon in Southern Wyoming.
-Warm, hardly anyone else around, adobe camp shelters with picnic tables, and, low and behold, hot showers for free; and a fee we can live with for the services.
+Warm, hardly anyone else around, adobe camp shelters with picnic tables, and low and behold, hot showers for free; and a fee we can live with for the services.
 God bless the USDA forest service, and the sun for finally shining.
 Shame about the hail storm and horrific side winds between there are Moab…

 9 June 2010

 Pork belly.
 Yummy.
 Anyone who knows us will know we love to eat pork belly.
 So when we found some we naturally wanted to woof it that night.
 By the time we spent a few hours at the outdoor shop it was lunchtime, and we still wanted to put 300 km on the odometer.
-Add to that a short stretch of interstate riding (hell for Chris as she has to ring the dam bike to get to 65/70, still doing 20mph less than the trucks), and we were in at camp in Flaming gorge late, again.
+Add to that a short stretch of interstate riding (hell for Chris as she has to ring the dam bike to get to 65/70, still doing 20mph less than the trucks), and we were at camp in Flaming gorge late, again.